kianamcc/portal-template/README.md

 To quickly setup login functionality for your portal, you can use Synapse as your OAuth Server.

+By using Synapse as the OAuth provider, we can simplify the authentication process for third party applications and allow them to securely access user data in Synapse.
+The app redirects users to https://signin.synapse.org and Synapse will handle the login process.
+Synapse will then return back with an authorization code, which can be used to obtain an access token to make authenticated requests.

+To create a new OAuth client with Synapse, you can do so directly from the Synapse website or the Python and R clients.

 1. First, login to [Synapse](https://www.synapse.org).

 2. Click on your user icon then navigate to "Account Settings" > "OAuth Clients" > "Manage OAuth Clients" then click the "Create New Client" button.
 This will open up a popup form.
 Fill in the popup form and click save.
 Take note of your client ID and ID.